 In the example above, reflection changed your mind in two different ways.
 It changed both your belief — “121 × 17 = 2040” vs. “121 × 17 = 2056” — as well as your reasons for my belief — your first calculation vs. your second calculation.

 Obviously, changing our reasons doesn’t always change our belief.
 For instance, I might change my reasons for a belief without thereby changing my corresponding belief.
-In case that sounds counterintuitive, so here’s an anecdote to explain.
+In case that sounds counterintuitive, consider an example.

 A professor poses a moral dilemma to a room full of students.
 Then the professor asks the students to choose one of two responses to the dilemma.
 Every time a student gives their answer, the professor asks for their reasons.
 The professor even asks follow-up questions.
 Sometimes students change their answer as a result of this questioning.
 After class a student comes forward and says to the professor, “Why did you want to know what we believe about the moral dilemma?”
 “I didn’t”, said the professor.
 “I wanted to know your reasons for what you believed.”
 “Why?”, asked the student.
 “Because sometimes our reasons for believing aren’t very good.
 And a bit of reflection can reveal that to us.
 Or better, reflection can help us find better reasons for our existing beliefs.”

-The point of this example is that reflective reasoning is not always supposed to change my beliefs.
-Sometimes, reflection is only supposed to change (ideally, improve) my reasons for my beliefs.
+The point of this example is that reflective reasoning is not always supposed to change our beliefs.
+Sometimes, reflection is only supposed to change (ideally, improve) our reasons for our beliefs.

 So is reflection supposed to change your mind?
 Yes: reflection is supposed to change your mind.
-But it might only change my reasons; not my beliefs.
+But it might only change our reasons; not our beliefs.

 3. Who Cares?

 Educators care a lot about so-called critical thinking — my own institution has a website dedicated to it!
 Educators might think that critical thinking will help us overcome our false or otherwise erroneous beliefs.
-But perhaps that is wishful thinking (Kahan & Braman 2005).
-What if critical thinking merely helps us find better reasons for false and otherwise erroneous beliefs?
-Would that be enough?
+But perhaps that is wishful thinking.
+Sometimes critical thinking results in ignoring evidence and then adopting more extreme and partisan beliefs (Kahan & Braman 2005; Kahan et al 2013; Schkade, Sunstein, Hastie 2010).

 Reflective reasoning might not change your beliefs, but it can change your reasons.
 Sometimes this is good — like when you come up with better reasons for your beliefs.
 Sometimes, however, this is bad — like when we resist changing our beliefs by coming up with bad reasons to maintain our beliefs (Schwitzgebel & Ellis forthcoming).